sts10/tidy/readme.markdown

 - remove characters through first tab from lines (`-t`)
 - remove an inputted list of words to reject (`-r`)
 - only retain words from an approved list (`-a`)
+- remove homophones from a provided list of pairs of homophones (`-h`)
 - remove prefix words (see below) (`-p`)
 - calculate and display entropy-per-word of new list (`-e`)